SAP-archive/mobile-experience-launchpad-service-personas-export/README.md

 For additional support, [ask a question in SAP Community](https://answers.sap.com/questions/ask.html).

 ## Contributing
+Contributions on whether the apps included in the mobile personas or if other mobile personas are relevant are welcome.
+Please open a pull request and we will provide feedback as soon as possible.

 ## License
 Copyright (c) 2021 SAP SE or an SAP affiliate company.
 All rights reserved.
 This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE](LICENSES/Apache-2.0.txt) file.